 I came to Floyd, Virginia to apprentice with Silvie Granatelli after learning how to throw pots at the University of Delaware and transferring to graduate from Tyler School of Art in Philadelphia.
 In between school and apprenticing I completed a year long residency at the Cub Creek Foundation in Appomattox, VA.
 I consider these moves as part of my flow, the next step not calculated until well into the previous.
 Opportunities have presented themselves much like ideas for new pots have presented themselves; a realization that a particular thing can be achieved if I only do "this."

-I am so grateful that these experiences have led me to Floyd, Virginia where I have started my home studio and my family.
+I am so grateful that these experiences have led me to Floyd, Virginia where I have started my home studio and building my life as an artist.
 I am glad to be here and making functional pottery that allows others to experience my journey.
 I like to think that this journey is reflected in each pot I make.